Serbian People's Party (2014): Ideology and platform

 SNP is a right-wing populist and a national-conservative party.
 On the political spectrum, it sits on the right-wing.
 Popović has advocated for a border fence on Serbia's border with North Macedonia to reduce illegal immigration.
 He has also opposed allowing LGBTQ content in children's books in Serbia.

 Foreign policy

 On foreign policy, the party typically favoured improved ties between Serbia and Russia, but it condemned the 2022 Russian invasion of Ukraine, describing it as a violation of Ukrainian territorial integrity.
 The party also opposes Serbian membership in the European Union if it requires concessions on Kosovo.
 Popović has expressed opposition to Catalonian independence, comparing the issue to Kosovo.

-Organization
+Organisation

 International affiliation and relations

 SNP has cooperated with Identity and Democracy members, such as National Rally, the Freedom Party of Austria, Alternative for Germany, Vlaams Belang and Lega, as well as with other conservative parties such as Fidesz, Vox, the Slovenian Democratic Party, the U.S. Republican Party and the Bharatiya Janata Party.